I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Exorcist (1973)

-An obvious choice, this film's reputation precedes itself.
-Ask someone who saw this movie when it first came out, and they will regale you with stories of audience membrs passing out in their chairs and puking in the aisles.
+An obvious choice, this film's reputation says it all.
+Ask someone who saw this movie when it first came out, and they will regale you with stories of audience members passing out in their chairs and puking in the aisles.

 Actually, watching the movie wasn't too bad.
 The 70's effects were a bit cheesy (like the spider-crawl down the stairs), and the weight of some of the scenes (like the infamous crucifix scene) did not register in my teenage mind.